 How long will we ride for each day?

-The target is to be at the hotel by late afternoon each day.
+The target is to return to the hotel by late afternoon each day.
 There will be regular stops for food and drink with the maximum time between breaks around 2 hours.
 Lots can happen to slow down progress but a day largely free of punctures could see an earlier arrival time.

 How fast will we be riding?

-There will be approximately three groups.
+There will be approximately four groups.
 You will ride with cyclists of a similar ability.
+The first morning will allow us to match you with the most appropriate group.

 What is the terrain like?

-Belgium and North West France is largely flat especially around the Somme area.
+The Somme region has rolling countryside with no significant hills.
 There are some climbs but traffic is very considerate of cyclists and the roads are generally quiet.

 Will I be on my own?